getml/reflect-cpp/docs/supported_formats/avro.md

 deserialize, you have to declare a schema.
 In the two function calls above, this is abstracted away.

-But if you are repeated serializing or deserializing the same struct, it is more efficient to generate the schema explicitly:
+But if you are repeatedly serializing or deserializing the same struct, it is more efficient to generate the schema explicitly:

 ```cpp